 - Care – most animals will require medication throughout their stay (training on how to medicate an animal is provided)

 - Availability for vet appointments – you will need to be able to bring the foster animal to vet appointments on weekdays.
-The days will vary from centre to centre so check with your local foster team

 - Your love and patience

 Which animals need foster care?